ek8203/CarND-Traffic-Sign-Classifier-Project/CarND_writeup_P2.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to convert the images to grayscale to exclude a color factor from the processing which makes the image analysis more effective.
-Grayscaling is done by simply averaging the color pixels: (R + G + B) / 3 ([source](https://www.johndcook.com/blog/2009/08/24/algorithms-convert-color-grayscale/)) *(Code cell [5])*
+Grayscaling is done by simply averaging the color pixels: (R + G + B) / 3 ([source](https://www.johndcook.com/blog/2009/08/24/algorithms-convert-color-grayscale/)) *(Code cell [8])*

 Here is an example of a traffic sign images after grayscaling.

 ![Grayscale](project_data/gray_signs.png)

-As a last step, I normalized the image data because, as I learned in the course, it is mach easier for the model to leand when the model input data is normalized.
-At first I tried to use a simple normalization technique (X_train - 128)/128 learned in the lessons of Vincent Vanhoucke.
-Later I implemented Min-Max scaling to a range of [0.1, 0.9] from the TensorFlow lab which gave me better model training results.
+As a last step, I normalized the image data because, as I learned in the lesson, it is much easier for the model to leand when the model input data is normalized.
+I used a simple normalization technique (X_train - 128)/128 learned in the lessons of Vincent Vanhoucke.
+I also tried to implemented Min-Max scaling to a range of [0.1, 0.9] from the TensorFlow lab but it did give much advantage. *(Code cell [19])*

 I decided to generate additional data because, as pointed in [Goodfellow, Bengio, and Courville's book on Deep Learning](http://www.deeplearningbook.org/contents/regularization.html), "The best way to make a machine learning model generalize better is to train it on more data...
 One way to get around this problem is to create fake data and add it to the training set."
 That method is called "dataset augmentation".
 The same source states that "Dataset augmentation has been a particularly eﬀective technique for a speciﬁc classiﬁcation problem: object recognition" and also "operations, such as rotating the image or scaling the image, have also proved quite eﬀective."